numtide/treefmt/docs/installation.md

 #### Non-flake user

 This repository can be used using plain `nix-build` or `nix-shell`.
-This is possible with the help of `flake-compat` as mentioned in [default.nix](./default.nix).
 To build the package, just run:

 ```
 $ nix-build -A treefmt